Whiplash: what is it and how is it caused?

 Making a claim for whiplash injuries

-If you have sustained a whiplash injury following an accident that was not your fault, you are legally entitled to be compensated.
-A personal injury claim will not usually be made for very mild whiplash injuries – in fact, many insurers have been willing (until recently) to pay a small amount of compensation as part of the insurance claim without requiring evidence in support.
+If you have sustained a whiplash injury following an accident that was not your fault, you may be entitled to be compensated, although a personal injury claim will not usually be made for very mild whiplash injuries.

 If your injuries are such that a formal legal claim is necessary, it is important to gather as much evidence and information as possible in support of your claim, including: